Xuantuanncth/G_code_controler/README.md

 # G_code_controller
+# Reading and Drawing G_Code file with python and qml

 This application reads G-code files and controls a CNC machine via serial communication.
 It provides real-time progress updates, error reporting, and displays both the G-code and console output.
 It also allows for control over parameters like feed rate and spindle speed.